 Alexandra Palace.
 This large, attractive Victorian building is used for exhibitions, performances and sports events.
 It is set in a large hillside park with fine views over London, and the BBC made the world’s first television broadcast from there in 1936.

 The Emirates Stadium.
 This is the home of the famous Arsenal Football Club.
 The current 60,000-capacity ground is also where sports fans can visit the memorabilia-filled Arsenal Museum and take an hour-long stadium tour led by a team “legend”.

 Camden Passage.
 This run of narrow lanes is home to a range of specialist shops that are supplemented by market stalls.
 Vintage clothes, period crockery, Japanese prints, African waistcoats, designer wools, high quality chocolates – it’s all worth a browse.

-Download the program information of your Senior English course in London!
+Discover our Senior English course in London!